 Where Was Total Recall Filmed In Nevada?

 In the original 1990 Total Recall production, although most of the filming took place in Mexico City and Estudios Churubusco, Valley of Fire State Park in Overton, NV was used as a double for Mars.
 Nearly all of the outside Mars scenes were filmed at Valley of Fire State Park.

 If you are a fan of the original movie, check out this Behind the Scenes Making of Total Recall:

 We’re just getting started with our Scene in Nevada series, but if you like it, check out our interactive Nevada Film Tourism Map where you can find more film locations from your favorite movies and more!

 Valley of Fire State Park is a popular filming location in Nevada.
 If you are interested in using this location for your production, you can view full Valley of Fire State Park location details here.
 You can also view the Valley of Fire State Park Roads location details here.

 Disclaimer: The information contained in this article is deemed to be accurate and true to the best of our knowledge.
+All data and information provided on this site is for informational/entertainment purposes only.
 If there are any inaccuracies, you may submit corrections and sources by visiting our Contact page.
-We do not sponsor or endorse anyone in our posts nor do we receive compensation of any kind in exchange for providing information about specific websites or resources, so please check for references, business licenses or credentials as you feel necessary.
+Nevada Film Office makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site & will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
+All information is provided on an as-is basis.
+We do not sponsor or endorse anyone in our posts nor do we receive compensation of any kind in exchange for providing information about specific websites or resources unless otherwise noted, so please check for references, business licenses or credentials as you feel necessary.